 A package scope determines the effect of package installations, updates, etc., with respect to different users and Racket installations.
 The default package scope can be configured, but it is normally user, which makes actions specific to both the current user and the installation’s name/version (in the sense of get-installation-name).
 The installation scope means that package operations affect all users of the Racket installation.

 A directory path can be used as a package scope, in which case package operations affect the set of packages installations in the directory.
 An installation can be configured to include the directory in its search path for installed packages (see Installation Configuration and Search Paths).
+When a directory path is used as a package scope, operations such as dependency checking will use all paths in the configured search path starting with the one that is designed as a package scope; if the designated path is not in the configured search path, then the dierctory by itself is used as the search path.

 Conflict checking disallows installation of the same or conflicting package in different scopes, but if such a configuration is forced, collections are found first in packages with user package scope.
 Search then proceeds in a configured order, where installation package scope typically precedes other directory package scopes.